Ericsson/dataplanebook/src/index.rst

 ##########################

 .. note::
    What you see here is only very early draft of this book.
-Mostly a skeleton, what contents there is likely to be of low quality.
+A skeleton structure with little actual content.

 .. toctree::
    :maxdepth: 2